ezcapLive/ezcaplive.github.io/README.md

 ## Welcome to ezcap Live Page

-### Game live HD streaming S/W to YouTube, Twitch!
+### Live streaming to YouTube, Twitch!

+Easy to use
+Best choice for you just starting streaming!

 #### ezcap H/W